 Our family is spread all over the US – we’re in Pennsylvania, my sister is in California, and my mom is in Texas – so getting everyone together for the holidays means that many of us have to get on a plane and spend a small fortune.
 Instead of heading to one of our houses, we try to travel together when we can.
 This year, for the third time, we’ll be on a ship.
-So far, we’ve drunk margaritas in Bucerias, gone snorkeling in Cabo and explored San Juan.
+So far, we’ve gotten up close with planes in St. Maarten, explored the US Virgin Islands and explored San Juan.
 This year: Central America.

 Why a cruise when there are so many places we haven’t explored?
 The answers are simple: it’s affordable, and everyone can do what they want when they want.

 Airfare and hotel rates seem to skyrocket at Christmas.
 Once you add food and entertainment expenses, it pushes the cost of traveling to most places in the US and Europe well above the cost of Christmas cruises.
 Of course there are extras like alcohol on board and shore excursions, but there are ways to make those slightly more affordable too.
 The cruise lines we’ve traveled on so far allow you to bring on bottles of wine for a $15 corkage fee.
 If you figure the cheapest bottle of wine on the ship is $30+ dollars, bringing some of your own can save a few dollars per bottle.
 [Also be sure to check out our 18 Cruise Tips for a Better Voyage]

 When it comes to shore excursions booked through the ship, we’re selective.
 There are times when booking a shore excursion has made sense based on logistics or price, and times when it’s been more beneficial to go on our own.
 Since we’re comfortable doing research and making our own arrangements, we’ve found that going places on our own can be more budget-friendly than booking through the ship.
 Plus, we get more time to do the activity because we’re not waiting in a group with 30 other people being herded like cattle to the same place.